 In many ways, Martino sets the table for his following giallo films here, as he later employed the same actors, in various combinations, in The Case of the Scorpion’s Tail (1971), All the Colors of the Dark (1972), Your Vice is a Locked Room and Only I Have the Key (1972), and Torso (1973).
 The Strange Vice of Mrs. Wardh is a film populated almost entirely with selfishly unpleasant, morally depraved individuals.
 Despite being the film’s victim/protagonist, Fenech’s Julie at first seems little better than the rest of the film’s characters, being initially presented as a uppity society woman too easily urged on by Carol to indulge in wanton sexual encounters.
 Still, Fenech’s beauty, her palpable fear, and her frequent victimization (established early on in flashbacks of her violent love-making with Jean) draw out our sympathies and come to characterize her infidelity with George as one of (partial) necessity.
 Ivan Rassimov is thoroughly sinister as Jean, a cold-blooded snake under (what should be) a bad blonde hairpiece.
 Conchita Airoldi’s Carol is glib, indulgent, and beautiful, precisely the type of best friend that leads Julie to ruin with the kind of “you only live once” advice that ensures that life is cut short prematurely.
 George is an absurd lothario whose sleazy aims at Julie are only too transparent, but George Hilton slowly transforms him into a compassionate figure set upon protecting Julie once she accepts his propositions.
 While commencing with a collection of generally repellent characters, The Strange Vice of Mrs. Wardh gradually seduces us with Julie’s endangerment (and periodic nudity) and the varying responses of protection and exploitation they inspire in those around her, and then murderously pulls the rug out from beneath us.

 We’re always suckers for dream sequences and The Strange Vice of Mrs. Wardh is full of darkly fantastic and surreal sequences of Julie’s impassioned and imperiled psyche, whether it be in flashback or a full-on nightmare.
 We also love the Wardhs’ strangely decorated apartment, with its blue and green-striped walls and the strange concentric pillars serving as an architectural feature on the flat’s ceiling.
-Yet, the moment we watch for above all others, the single most thrilling moment of Martino’s film, involves George and Julie very nearly driving their motorcycle head-on into an oncoming car (25:54 in the above embed).
+Yet, the moment we watch for above all others, the single most thrilling moment of Martino’s film, involves George and Julie very nearly driving their motorcycle head-on into an oncoming car (somewhere around the 25 minute mark).
 It is a moment of real danger that is all the more shocking for how unexpected it is and how cavalierly it is offered, and it is a moment that hints at the abrupt and unpredictable possibilities within The Strange Vice of Mrs. Wardh.